-Pro-tip: Keep to the pattern here (see image below.)
-Placing springs one directly after another in a continuous row will cause uneven tension making the springs increasingly difficult to place.
+Pro-tip: Follow the pattern here (placing a spring to the left of an already placed spring.)
+Placing springs one directly after the other can increase tension causing springs to become increasingly difficult to place.

 Place the frame pad (6) on top of the springs.
-Adjust the frame pad so that the slits are directly above the T-sockets.
+Adjust the frame pad so that the slits are directly above the T-sockets and the logo tag on the pad is to the right of the enclosure door as shown.